 (Umm, I'm a twin. - Angela)

 When we met in college I thought he was trying to pick me up when he told me his birthday was August 3rd.
-How lame could he
+How lame could he be?

 I made him show me his driver's license before I believed him.
 Come to think of it, my back hurt that day too ... but that was from sky diving lessons.
 Perhaps that's when it all started to go bad for me and my back.